-In response to concerns related to COVID-19, the American Academy of Religion has decided to transition the 2020 AAR conference to a virtual format.
-In lieu of our booth exhibit, please enjoy this Virtual Book Exhibit and receive a 30% discount and free shipping on the books listed below using the discount code S20XAAR-FM.
+Please enjoy this Virtual Book Exhibit and receive a 30% discount and free North American shipping on the books listed below using the discount code S21XAAR-FM at checkout, good through December 23, 2021.

 Hasidism is an influential spiritual revival movement within Judaism that began in the eighteenth century and continues to thrive today.
 One of the great classics of early Hasidism, The Light of the Eyes is a collection of homilies on the Torah, reading the entire Five Books of Moses as a guide to spiritual awareness and cultivation of the inner life.
 This is the first English translation of any major work from Hasidism's earliest and most creative period.
 Arthur Green's introduction and annotations survey the history of Hasidism and outline the essential religious and moral teachings of this mystical movement.
 The Light of the Eyes, by Rabbi Menahem Nahum of Chernobyl, offers insights that remain as fresh and relevant for the contemporary reader as they were when first published in 1798.